vavgustov/mainbot/README.md

 # Swarm
-All bots uninted in the swarm.
+All bots united in the swarm.

 ## Launch agent
 ```